ilanham/Presentations/pydependencies.md

   - Can install non-Python libraries (C, R, Rust, Julia, etc.)
   - `conda install rust --channel conda-forge`
 - More of a replacement for `pip` and PyPI, they manage their own versions of populay PyPI packages and ensure compatibility
-- Default install is > 4 GB 👀, over 250 packages included
+- Default install is > 4 GB(!), over 250 packages included

 ---